-Every week we bring to you motivational and inspirational short stories that have either inspired or motivated us in some way during our week.
+Every week we try and bring you a motivational and inspirational short moral story.
+These are from real life lessons that have either inspired or motivated us in some way during our week.

 Most of our stories have been loving handcrafted by ourselves into short moral stories that we hope inspire as well as teach a valuable moral lesson in life.
 A few of our stories are famous fables or old classics and where the original author is known a credit is always given.

 This Weeks Inspirational Short Story